Latest News in St. Petersburg, FL

 Pinellas voters approve school referendum renewal

-Pinellas County voters have decisively approved the renewal of a school referendum, with 68% in favor, which will introduce a new millage rate starting July 1, 2025.
-Superintendent Kevin Hendrick expressed gratitude for the community's support, emphasizing the referendum's importance for local education funding.
+Pinellas County voters have overwhelmingly approved the renewal of a school referendum, with 68% supporting the measure.
+This referendum includes a new millage rate request and will take effect for four years starting July 1, 2025.
+Superintendent Kevin Hendrick expressed gratitude for the community's support, highlighting the importance of this decision for local schools.

 Government facilities, services to close Monday